intrinsically/reslang-original/docs/paradigm.md

 ## Batch Operations

-Reslang provides batch version of the standard HTTP verbs.
+Reslang also provides batch version of the standard HTTP verbs.
 These basically take (or return) an array of the contents of the normal verbs.
 You can mix and match the batch and standard verbs, with the exception that you cannot have both POST and MULTIPOST because they occupy the same URL.

 Here's an example, along with the appropriate Swagger UI view.
 The MULTPOST accepts an array of Car representations (without id) and returns an array of Error responses indicating the success of each Car creation.